Retargeting campaigns are one of the most effective ways to harness the website traffic you already get to your real estate website.

 Dynamic Facebook Ads for real estate are part of the dynamic ads Facebook offers to marketers.

-So by explaining what dynamic ads are, we can also explain already in large part what dynamic Facebook ads for real estate mean.
+So by explaining what dynamic ads are, we can already explain what dynamic Facebook ads for real estate mean.

-Sometimes, you find the best explanation right at the original source, which in this case would be Facebook itself.
+Sometimes, you find the best explanation right at the source, which would be Facebook itself.

 Simply upload your product catalog and set up your campaign one time, and it will continue working for you for as long as you want—finding the right people for each product, and always using up-to-date pricing and availability.” (source)

-Well, at first glance, they look like normal carousel ads, but upon closer examination, you can see that they already include some key information, such as price and number of bedrooms.
+Well, at first glance, they look like regular carousel ads, but upon closer examination, you can see they already include some essential information, such as price and number of bedrooms.

-This is data that you would have to add manually on a normal ad.
+You would have to add this data manually on a standard ad.

 But in this case, this information is pulled automatically from the real estate professional’s website.